andrew-bradt/stack-task/README.md

 # Todo App - CRUD Application

 This is a data persistent CRUD application that was developed with React, Express, Node, PostgreSQL and Material-UI.
-The Client, Server, and Database were deployed on Heroku.
+The Client, Server, and Database are deployed on Heroku.

 ---